aritzLizoain/CNN-Image-Segmentation/README.md

 The  U-Net  structure  is  implemented  in  the  model.py  file.
 Every  layer composing  the  CNN  and  each  hyper-parameter  is  specified  in  it.
 In addition, the weighted categorical crossentropy loss function is defined.

 * **Function**: defines the model architecture and layer features.
-The model has UNet architecture.
-The code is already prepared to add layers into the model.
-Layers can be removed too.
+The model has U-Net architecture.
+The code is already prepared to add or remove layers in the model.
 Additionally, pretrained weights from an already trained model can be used.

   * [weighted_categorical_crossentropy loss function](https://github.com/aritzLizoain/Image-segmentation/blob/2bd248e3c63bdad6823edbf883343b6f84f4536e/models.py#L29)
-    is used to calculate the categorical crossentropy loss of the model with the addition of taking into account the weight of each class.
+    is used to calculate the categorical crossentropy loss of the model with the modification of taking into account the weight of each class.

 <p align="center">
 <img src="https://github.com/aritzLizoain/Image-segmentation/blob/master/Images/Example_Images/Unet.png" width="800"/>